SocialDesignHouse/jquery.eightTracks/README.md

 More documentation is coming, but you can always read the source to get an idea of what the other methods do and how they work.

+**Events**:

+Every action the plug-in takes has a corresponding event that gets triggered that you can add an event listener to via the `.on()` method.
+These events are triggered on the `body`.
+You can use this as a template for your event bindings:

+    $('body').on(eventName, function(e, response) {
+        //eventName should be a string and should be the name of an event
+        //e will contain the event information
+        //response will contain the information returned from the plug-in

+        //some events send more than one parameter to their event listener, they will be noted in the documentation

+        //logic here
+    });

+In the event of an error, the plug-in's response will look like this:

+    response = {
+    	'error' : 1,
+    	'code' : code, //this will be a string that corresponds to the reason this event failed 'msg' : msg //this will explain why this event failed };

+You should check each event's response for an error like so:

+    $('body').on(eventName, function(e, response) {
+        //this will ensure any error fields that might exist in the API response are not confused for a plug-in error if(typeof response.error !== 'undefined' && typeof response.code !== 'undefined' && response.error === 1) {
+            //error logic
+        } else {
+            //success logic
+        }
+    });

 **Initialization**:

     var settings = {